 - What is the Campaign Finance Program?

-New York City’s voluntary Campaign Finance Program provides public matching funds at a $6-to-$1 rate to candidates running for city office who qualify and agree to abide by strictly enforced spending limits.
+New York City’s voluntary Campaign Finance Program provides public matching funds to candidates running for city office who qualify and agree to abide by strictly enforced spending limits.

 - How does a candidate get public matching funds?

 Program participants may be eligible to have contributions from individual New York City residents matched with taxpayer dollars.
-The Program matches each dollar a New York City resident gives, up to $175 per contributor, with $6 in public funds, for a maximum of $1,050 in public funds per contributor.
+The Program matches each dollar a New York City resident gives, up to $250 per contributor, with up to $8 in public funds, for a maximum of $2,000 in public funds per contributor.
+The amount matched per contributor and the matching rate varies depending on the office the candidate is seeking.

-To qualify for public funds, candidates must be in compliance with all Program requirements, be on the ballot, have an opponent on the ballot, and meet a two-part financial threshold that demonstrates a basic level of community support.
+To qualify for public funds, candidates must be in compliance with all Program requirements and meet a two-part financial threshold that demonstrates a basic level of community support.
+Candidates must also appear on the ballot, and have an opponent on the ballot to be eligible for public funds.

 - What do campaigns spend taxpayer money on?